dfranx/SHADERed/TUTORIAL.md

-Since SHADERed is still a fairly new program it may crash unexpectedly so you should probably save your project every now and then so that you don't lose your progress (it doesn't crash often but it sometimes does unexpectedly - please report any crashes/bugs that happen to you).
+Since SHADERed is still a fairly new program it may crash unexpectedly so you should probably save your project every now and then so that you don't lose your progress (it doesn't crash often/it doesn't crash at all but please report any crashes/bugs that occur).
 You can save your project using `File` &rightarrow; `Save` option or pressing the shortcut (that you can change in the options) `CTRL+P+S`.

 Notice that nothing is being rendered even though we have added a 3D model to the scene.